multiformats/multibase/rfcs/Base2.md

 ```

 A non-canonical encoding of multibase base2 whose length is not equal to _8k+1_
-for some _k_, may be decoded by dropping the first byte, and then prefixing to
+characters for some _k_ may be canonicalized by left-padding the string with '0'
-the encoding the smallest number of bytes that makes the length of the encoding
-be canonical, and then decoding it as if it were in the canonical base2 form.
+characters (until the length is _8k+1_).
+The string can then be decoded normally.

-For example, the non-canonical encoding `"011010"` may be decoded like the
+For example, the non-canonical encoding `"011010"` may be canonicalized to
-canonical base2 encoding `"000" + "11010"` to get `0x1a`.
-A standard multibase
-implementation must not output non-canonical encoding.
+`"000011010"` (decoded as `[0x1a]`).
+A standard multibase implementation must
+output base2 in the *canonical* encoding only.